 June 2021- Present.

-Upon successful completion of the course, students will be able to: Understand origins and foundational principles of positive youth development; apply knowledge and implement best practices in youth development to supervised field experience; identify and implement practices for building relationships with children; identify, model and teach social emotional skills such as self-awareness, self-management and self-expression; recognize triggers and their impact on learning; implement de-escalation strategies and restorative practices; analyze field experiences through positive youth development lens using journal entries; read and respond to journal entries, videos and activities; reflect on the nature and meaning of interactions with children; engage in constructive self-assessment of strengths and areas for growth in relation to working with children; evaluate program activities for best practices of positive youth development; create their own lesson plans aligned with principles of youth development.
+Upon successful completion of the course, students will be able to: explain origins and foundational principles of positive youth development; apply knowledge and implement best practices in youth development to supervised field experience; identify and implement practices for building relationships with children; identify, model and teach social emotional skills such as self-awareness, self-management and self-expression; recognize triggers and their impact on learning; implement de-escalation strategies and restorative practices; analyze field experiences through positive youth development lens using journal entries; read and respond to journal entries, videos and activities; reflect on the nature and meaning of interactions with children; engage in constructive self-assessment of strengths and areas for growth in relation to working with children; evaluate program activities for best practices of positive youth development; and create their own lesson plans aligned with principles of youth development.

 Major topics include child and adolescent development, recreation, educational psychology, restorative justice and child and youth development.